shekohex/opencode-antigravity-auth/README.md

 4. Issue a Gemini model request, e.g. `opencode run -m google/gemini-2.5-flash -p "hello"` or `opencode run -m google/gemini-3-pro-high -p "solve this"`.
 5. Verify responses succeed and no API key prompt appears.

+## Troubleshooting

+### Compatibility with `opencode-skills`

+The [`opencode-skills`](https://github.com/malhashemi/opencode-skills) plugin is currently **incompatible** with this plugin.
+Using them together may cause `invalid_request_error` failures, especially with Claude thinking models, due to conflicts in message history handling.

+**Recommended Alternative:**
+We suggest using [openskills](https://github.com/numman-ali/openskills) instead, which provides similar functionality without these compatibility issues.

 ## Credits

 This project is based on: